Card Services calls have the general form:

 Base Address, and Interrupt Line registers in each card function's

-must be set to INT_CARDBUS
+configuration space.
+IntType must be set to INT_CARDBUS in

 this case.